 Normally you’d try to buy the smoothest possible wood, and then sand it to get it even smoother, so this seems a little counterintuitive.
-This step gives the bats something to grab onto.
+But this step is very important because the scratches give the bats something to grab onto.
 Most wood from the lumberyard is too smooth for the bats to be able to climb; you have to scratch up all the pieces inside the house so there’s somewhere for their feet to grip.
 The crosshatch pattern is the most effective way to do this.

 The back of the bat house sticks out at the bottom—that’s the landing pad.
 That part needs to be particularly scratched up because that’s where they will land.